raspberrypilearning/motor-robot-buggy-scratch/en/step_2.md

 ![Motor controller on GPIO pins](images/setup_mcOnGPIO.png)

-The controller fits to the end GPIO pins nearest the edge of the board with the body of the controller, facing inwards over the Raspberry Pi.
+The controller fits to the end GPIO pins nearest the edge of the board; the body of the controller faces inwards over the Raspberry Pi.

-Most _plug-on_ motor controller boards have a similar format with a **power-in** terminal, a **negative** terminal, and then a **positive** and **negative** terminal for each motor output.
+Most _plug-on_ motor controller boards have a similar format with a **power-in** terminal, a **negative ground** terminal, and then a **positive** and **negative** terminal for each motor output.
 In most cases, the Pi still needs its own power supply and a battery pack is used to power the motors via the controller.

 ![Motor controller on GPIO pins closeup](images/setup_mcOnGPIOcloseup.png)